About Qvaq

 Who has created this site?

-Martin and Robert have been running and developing websites, blogs and web apps since the late 90s.
+Martin and Robert, who are still developing Qvaq on their own and without any funding, have been building and running websites, blogs and web apps since the late 90s.
 Today they own a business in this field.

 How do I contact the team?